maddie-maddela/R-Project/README.md

-# R-Project: Display demographic data using plot options in R
+# R-Project: Study demographic data using different options in R

 As the old adage goes, a picture is worth a thousand words!
 In our increasingly data-driven world, it has become essential to understand the data being collected on a deeper level.
 Data visualization is the graphical representation of data.
 The visualization of data is an important aspect of presenting an analysis done on the data in a way that makes it easy for people from different walks of life to view the data through plots, notice trends, spot differences, etc. R is a programming language that provides several convenient options to plot data like scatterplots, boxplots, ggplots, etc.

 The National Center for Health Statistics has been recording mortality rates in the United States with respect to sex, race, and year since 1900.
 This dataset has been chosen to demonstrate some visualization options available in R. There are 5 columns in this dataset: Year, Race, Sex, Average Life Expectancy (Years), and Age-adjusted Death Rate.
 The year range is from 1900 – 2018 [1].

 A snippet of the csv file is shown here:

 ![Code_Snippet_01](https://github.com/maddies-codespace/R-Project/assets/141537679/62297163-da0d-4820-8e23-bbacb5923411)

 Let us load and prep this data in R Studio.

 ![Code_Snippet_02](https://github.com/maddies-codespace/R-Project/assets/141537679/11d5100c-a2a3-4048-a652-6e59d431a03b)

 We can look at column information and see